If you have any feedback on how we can make our new website better please do contact us and we would like to hear from you.

 A: In years past the ATO gave a spouse rebate for a non-working partner/spouse.
 This has now been replaced with Family Tax Benefits, which is issued by the Family Assistance Office.
 They base your Family Tax Benefits on the income earned during that year.
 These claims are not made via your income tax return.
 Contact FAO for your claim via our link page.

-If you have no children and have a non-working spouse/partner a spouse rebate can be claimed in your income tax return.
-However, a dependent spouse rebate will no longer be available if your spouse is born after 30 June 1971.
+If you do not have children and have a non-working spouse/partner you may be able to claim a spouse rebate in your income tax return.
+However, a dependent spouse rebate will no longer be available if your spouse is born prior to 1 July 1952.
 Certain exceptions will apply if your spouse is an invalid or permanently disabled.
-The maximum offset is currently $2,243 p.a.
+The maximum offset is currently $2,423 p.a.

 16. How does the Senior Australian's Tax Offset affect me?